Ball J: Early life and career

 He then started working with artists like Kojo Antwi, Guru, Obour [the current president of the Musicians Union of Ghana (MUSIGA)], Tic Tac, Sarkodie, Kwawkese, Stay Jay, Gasmilla, Okra, Nhyiraba Kojo, Obrafour, Castro and the list goes on.
 Since then, he has been recognized as one of the best music producers in Ghana, with songs like Lapaz Toyota, Let Me Do My Thing, Twaa Me Lala, Non-fa, Innit, Masa I Beg, Pooley and many more as his claim to fame; making hits in Ghana and the world at large.
 Ball J was nominated for the Best Producer of the year in the Ghana Music Awards.
-On 21 December 2012, Ball J released his first Hip hop single "All Eyes On You" from his upcoming album "Home and Away" which received credible response and air play from both Africa and the Western.
+On 21 December 2012, Ball J released his first Hip hop single "All Eyes On You" from his upcoming album "Home and Away" which received credible response and airplay from both Africa and the Western.
 The 29 March 2013, Good Friday, saw the release of an Afrobeats/Azonto song called "Togo Bikini".
 He Co-Produced Kwasese's new hit single Yakubu which features Sarkodie and he himself.
 "Weiyɛ Ball J Beat" (this is Ball J's beat) is his signature phrase which is now a household name.